 New Client Settings Options available in SCCM 1710

-There is two new client settings option available in SCCM/ConfigMgr CB 1710 version.
-One is related to Client cache settings, and the other one is something to do with Software Center customisation.
-The major differences between SCCM ConfigMgr CB 1710 and 1706 in terms client settings.
+There are two new client settings options available in the SCCM/ConfigMgr CB 1710 version.
+One is related to Client cache settings, and the other one is something to do with Software Center customization.
+The major differences between SCCM ConfigMgr CB 1710 and 1706 in client settings.

 Client Cache Settings – Enable HTTPS for client peer communication is NOT available in 1710.
-I hope the communication is more secured in 1710 and there is no option to have HTTP communication in the latest version of SCCM.
-More details available in the video tutorial here.
+I hope the communication is more secured in 1710, and there is no option to have HTTP communication in the latest version of SCCM.
+More details are available in the video tutorial here.

-Another difference I could spot in SCCM 1710 version is customisation option for Software Center.
+Another difference I could spot in SCCM 1710 version is the customization option for Software Center.
 This was available for Intune hybrid customers in the previous versions of SCCM CB.
-But this customisation option is available for all SCCM customers!
+But this customization option is available for all SCCM customers!

-You can customise the software center with company logo, custom colour theme, etc. This is very helpful when you are a service provider and provides services to different customers.
-We can have different Software center client settings policies for each customer.
+You can customize the software center with the company logo, custom color theme, etc. This is very helpful when you are a service provider and provides services to different customers.
+We can have other Software center client settings policies for each customer.

-I did go through Application model and MAM (Application Management) policies.
-But I didn’t find any significant difference between two version of SCCM CB.
-More details available in the video tutorial here.
+I did go through the Application model and MAM (Application Management) policies.
+But I didn’t find any significant difference between the two versions of SCCM CB.
+More details are available in the video tutorial here.
 There are some improvements to “Run Scripts”, and 2 MAM policies are added to 1710 production.

 Nesting of Task Sequence in SCCM CB 1710

 Are you missing Run Task Sequence step in General?
 Run Task Sequence Step is a pre-release version.
 This feature is NOT enabled by default.
-You need to agree to the consent to enable this feature and then enable it from Updates and Servicing – Features node.
+You need to agree to the consent to allow this feature and then enable it from the Updates and Servicing – Features node.

-To make the parent-child relationship in the Task Sequence, you need to go through following steps:-
+To make the parent-child relationship in the Task Sequence, you need to go through the following steps.

 - Click Browse to select the child task sequence.